January 28, 2021 | Supply Chain Strategy Blogs

 This continued chaos will also stretch supply chains as organizations try new strategies to avoid breakages like those seen in 2020.

 Supply chains will also grow more interconnected in 2021, and hence more complex.
 And the more interconnected they become, the more potential there is for breakage at those connection points.

-Supply chain resilience thus becomes an important factor in ensuring companies are prepared to handle future stresses and fulfill pent-up demand when pandemic-related restrictions end.
+Resilience for supply chains thus becomes an important factor in ensuring companies are prepared to handle future stresses and fulfill pent-up demand when pandemic-related restrictions end.

 Greater resilience for supply chains requires greater visibility and collaboration with both suppliers and customers.
 Visibility beyond direct supply partners and joint supplier planning reduces lead times, costs and risks for the entire supply network.

 Consumer behavior can change minute to minute, so adjusting demand planning in real time will lead to better choices and faster decisions on adapting to those shifts.

 Enhancing risk management capabilities to navigate the increased complexity of supply chains will also be a factor in developing resilience.
 That doesn’t imply that total risk prevention is the goal, or even possible.
 Risk management in a resilient supply chain is a decision-making framework, supported by end-to-end visibility, to mitigate disruptions and navigate to recovery.

 Building resilience in the demand and supply network is a top theme for supply chain and procurement leaders in 2021, but it’s not the only one.
 There are seven more themes that will be part of the ongoing leadership conversation through this year and beyond.